 Jenny Kinne joined the League staff as community engagement specialist in 2016.
 Prior to joining the League, she worked for Planned Parenthood Advocates of Michigan, serving as West Michigan community organizer, where she built volunteer programming and community training initiatives to foster political activism.

 Jenny holds a Bachelor of Arts in international relations and literature from American University.

-Karen Holcomb-Merrill currently serves as the Vice President with the League.
+Karen Holcomb-Merrill currently serves as the Chief Operating Officer with the League.
 In that capacity, Karen oversees the League’s public policy and advocacy work.
 Karen is an experienced coalition-builder and advocate.
 Prior to coming to the League, Karen was the Public Policy Consultant for Tobacco-Free Michigan, working for smoke-free laws.
 Before her tenure at Tobacco-Free Michigan, Karen served as the Executive Director of Common Cause in Michigan for 14 years.

 Karen is a graduate of Albion College, with a degree in Political Science and an emphasis in Public Policy.